Wheaton Theft Defense Lawyers

 Embezzlement is a type of white-collar theft crime that involves intentionally stealing or misappropriating property or funds from an employer, business partner, or another person/party with whom the alleged offender has a financial relationship.
 A financial relationship, also known as a “fiduciary relationship,” exists when a person trust another to handle funds, property, or other valuable items.
 For example, a banker and a client have a fiduciary duty, whereas the owner of a store and a customer do not.

 People accused of theft—or any type of crime, for that matter—often mistakenly believe they have to prove their innocence.
 This is not the case.
 Stated simply, the State of Maryland has to prove that an accused person is guilty beyond a reasonable doubt.
-With regards to theft, the State of Maryland has to prove all the elements of theft beyond a reasonable doubt.
+With regard to theft, the State of Maryland has to prove all the elements of theft beyond a reasonable doubt.

-With regards to the theft, several statutory defenses are available.
+With regard to the theft, several statutory defenses are available.
 An accused individual can present evidence that they have a good faith claim of ownership to the property.
 By asserting this defense, an accused individual is essentially arguing that they were authorized to possess the property.
 Another defense an accused individual can present evidence that they honestly believed that they had a right to the property.
 Essentially, an accused individual is arguing that they made a mistake in thinking that they could possess the property.

-Whether you are facing charges of larceny, shoplifting, embezzlement, or any other type of theft, Portner & Shure, P.A. can help you work to protect your rights and your future.
+Whether you are facing charges of larceny, shoplifting, embezzlement, or any other type of theft, Portner & Shure, P.A. can help you to protect your rights and your future.
 It is critical that you contact us as soon as possible so that our Wheaton theft crime lawyers can begin immediately building a defense on your behalf based on the facts of the case and all applicable evidence.

 Call us at (855) 954-4141 or contact us online today to request your free initial consultation.